 Researchers in the Institute currently participate in numerous collaborative research projects with both national and international organizations and have teaching responsibilities at several Universities.

 In addition to the permanent scientific staff, a number of guest researchers work at the institute on a temporary basis.
 Furthermore, the institute has a large number of staff members who are employed permanently as technical personnel in laboratories, in animal husbandry, estate maintenance, information technology, workshops and administration.
-The Institute is organized in two departments, plus technical services and administration.
+The Institute is organized in two departments.